robertfmurdock/robertfmurdock.github.io/_posts/2014-7-29-Secret-Words.md

 Thankfully, the current crop of new languages attacks these issues head on!
 So these are the langauges I'm looking at in some depth:

 - Javascript, specifically in the form of node.js and angular.
-Via Coupling and Farseer.
+Via [Coupling](http://github.com/robertfmurdock/Coupling/) and [Farseer](http://github.com/robertfmurdock/Farseer/).
-- Swift via a game codenamed 'Squishy'
+- [Swift](http://developer.apple.com/swift/blog/) via a game codenamed 'Squishy'.
+I'm deliberately not making the source code available for this for now, though I intend to include interesting code snippets here periodically.
-- Google Go, aka golang.
+- [Google Go](http://golang.org/), aka golang.
 I still haven't found the right project to explore this yet.

 I'll try to keep the blog updated with notes as I learn stuff.
 Excelsior!